101-Ways/serverless-workshop/README.md

 The only thing remaining will be S3 bucket where Serverless Framework kept deployment packages.

+You can also go to AWS Console website and delete CloudFormation stack from there.
+Still: don't forget to clean up S3 buckets.

 ## Step 4: Create API

 ![owl](https://github.dev.global.tesco.org/storage/user/2885/files/01aa54c4-3e59-11e8-8ae2-e8a3db08aa2d)